kylejones200/psis_4700_applied_ai/webslides/advanced_The-Future-of-AI-Workflows.md

 ## The Shift to Platforms

 Vendors now embed orchestration directly:
-OpenAI GPTs manage memory and retrieval.
+OpenAI GPTs manage memory and retrieval
-Anthropic Claude Workspaces manage context sharing.
+Anthropic Claude Workspaces manage context sharing
-Gemini Apps combine text, image, and action in one interface.
+Gemini Apps combine text, image, and action in one interface
 The stack is flattening — integration replaces scripting

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.